DylanGlenister/Innovation_Assign02/ReadMe.md

 # Computing Technology Innovation Project Assignment 2
-## Machine Learning Hell

-# Weather Analysis and Prediction Using Machine Learning
+## Weather Analysis and Prediction Using Machine Learning

 This project is a weather prediction model designed to provide accurate and accessible weather forecasts for cities and towns across Australia.
 Using historical weather data and machine learning models, it aims to deliver predictions of temperature, rainfall, humidity, and wind speed.